skip to main content

 Professor Glen Bramley, Heriot-Watt University

-Professor Bramley’s research, informed by Zoopla data, has been credited with influencing policy changes that could benefit many people facing housing insecurity.
-A House of Commons Select Committee commended the research, and it has demonstrably shaped policy decisions in England, Scotland, and Wales.
+Glen Bramley’s research has been credited with influencing policy changes that could benefit many people facing housing insecurity.
+A House of Commons Select Committee commended the research, and it has shaped policy decisions in England, Scotland, and Wales.

-In 2023, the Chancellor of the Exchequer cited Institute of Fiscal Studies analysis of Zoopla data as influencing his decision-making in his annual Autumn Statement.
+In 2023, the Chancellor of the Exchequer, Jeremy Hunt, cited the Institute of Fiscal Studies analysis of Zoopla data as influencing his decision-making in his annual Autumn Statement.

 “If there is an example of a higher education research group impacting on and shaping policy responses, it is I-SPHERE’s impact on homelessness policy and direction in England, Scotland and Wales…the group has led or been a leading player in key projects that have directly shaped our direction.”